Adaxry/GCDT/README.md

   For training efficiency, we firstly train a model for specified steps, and restore checkpoints for evaluation and testing.
 Finally, we report the result on the test set at the best-performing checkpoints on the evaluation set.

-+ How to add BERT embedding?
++ How to get BERT embeddings?

   Since the WordPiece adopted in [BERT](https://github.com/google-research/bert#using-bert-to-extract-fixed-feature-vectors-like-elmo) may cut a word into pieces, we investigate three strategies (`first`, `mean` and `max`) to maintain alignments between input tokens and their corresponding labels.
 We provide a simple [tools](undone) to gennerate the BERT embedding with specified layer and aggregation strategy.